drblinken/7web/angularjs/readme.md

 * created test file /app/base/app-test-tags-day1.js
 * $resource documentation: https://docs.angularjs.org/api/ngResource/service/$resource
+* added bookmarksWithTags Factory in app.js

-### Do: Write Jasmine tests that verify the behaviour of your sevice and run them in your browser
+### Do: Write Jasmine tests that verify the behaviour of your service and run them in your browser

-### Do:
+* written the tests first.